Resources and references

 Tuhiwai Smith, L. (2001).
 Decolonizing methodologies: Research and Indigenous peoples.
 Dunedin: University of Otago Press.

-Articles on planetary health and sustainable healthcare education
+Articles and resources on planetary health and sustainable healthcare education

 Alvarez-Nieto, C., Richardson, J., Parra-Anguita, G., Linares-Abad, M., Huss, N., Grande-Gascon, M.L., Grose, J., Huynen, M., Lopez-Medina, I.M.
 (2018).
 Developoing digital educational materials for nursing and sustainability: The results of an observational study, 60, pp. 139-146. doi:10.1016/j.nedt.2017.10.008